ShammiG/ComfyUI-Simple_Readable_Metadata-SG/README.md

 # ComfyUI Simple Readable Metadata-SG
-Extract and View Image Metadata of ComfyUI **as well as of ForgeUI or Automatic 1111 generated images** in Easily Readable Format
+**Extract and View Image as well as Video Metadata of ComfyUI as well as of ForgeUI or Automatic 1111 generated images in Easily Readable Format as well as raw metadata**
-**Supports PNG as well as WEBP formats**
+**Supports PNG as well as WEBP formats for images and  mp4 and webm for video**

 #    ❗Attention❗
 **Switch Node 2.0 OFF, If comfyUI version 0.3.76 or newer**